Compression with wildcards: Abstract simplicial complexes: Numerical experiments

-{\bf 6.5.3} In our implementation of the Facets-To-Faces algorithm the precaution to avoid wasteful rows (see the proof of Theorem 2) was omitted.
-For the kind of examples in Table 7 its incorparation would outweigh the benefits.
-Thus the (50,240,20)-instance features 460631 final versus 13244 wasteful 012e-rows.
-In the other examples the proportion wasteful/final is even smaller.
-In all examples more than half of the final 012e-rows were proper, i.e. not 012-rows.
-In the (2000,70,192)-instance only 1157 out of 70551 many 012e-rows were improper.

-{\bf 6.5.4} From the disjoint union of 012e-rows provided by the Facets-To-Faces algorithm (say in time T) one can compute all face-numbers in a fraction of T. This method may even beat the Facets-To-Facenumbers algorithm of Section 5.
+{\bf 5.5} From the fancy ESOP calculated by Facets-To-Faces (say in time $T$) one can compute all face-numbers in a fraction of $T$.
+This method may even beat e+rp+sub.
 Which method excels depends on the number and structure of facets and needs further investigation.
-For instance, the Facets-To-Facenumbers algorithm was slightly faster on the (50,1000,10)-example (901 seconds) but much slower on the (2000,70,192)-example which was stopped after an hour.
-See [Z] for a comparison of the two algorithms in a reliability analysis setting.
+For instance, e+rp+sub was slightly faster on the (50,1000,10)-example (901 seconds) but much slower on the (2000,70,192)-example which was stopped after an hour.